WillyCandra1/Warehouse-Robot-Navigation-System/README.md

 Locations are `id,name,type,x,y`; connections are `from,to,weight`.
 The loader validates every line, so malformed data is skipped rather than crashing the program.

 ---

-## 📄 License & Academic Notice

-This repository is coursework submitted for **CT077-3-2 Data Structures** and is shared for educational and portfolio purposes.
-If you are a student, use it as a reference only and follow your institution's academic integrity policy.